miridzimi/StartAngular/README.md

 # StartAngular
-This is my first try n angular in github
+This is my first try in angular in github